classilla/cryanc/README.md

 - Mac OS X Public Beta through 10.1 (PowerPC; Apple `cc` 912+ (actually `gcc` 2.95.2))
 - NeXTSTEP 3.3 (68K; `cc` (actually `gcc` 2.5))
 - Professional MachTen 2.3 (68K; `gcc` 2.7.2.f.1)
-- IRIX (SGI MIPS; `gcc` 9.2.0)
+- IRIX 6.5 (SGI MIPS; `gcc` 9.2.0)

-## Partially working configurations

-- SunOS 4 (`gcc` 2.95.2).
-Requires fudging for unaligned pointers similar to IRIX and has some OS differences.
-Binary compatible (and in fact developed) on Solbourne OS/MP.

 ## Doesn't compile but planned

 - Classic Mac OS (PowerPC with GUSI and MPW `gcc` 2.5).
 For full function this port would also need an `inetd`-like tool such as [ToolDaemon](https://github.com/fblondiau/ToolDaemon).
 For now, your best bet is to use Power MachTen.
 - Tru64.
 I've got a 164LX sitting here doing nothing ...
+- Classic BeOS?
+I've got a 133MHz BeBox here that needs something to do too.

 ## Porting it to your favourite geriatric platform